 - Set aside to cool.

 - Make the Remoulade sauce.
-Submerge ¾ of the roasted artichoke hearts in the sauce.
+Submerge ¾ of cooled, cut roasted artichoke hearts in the sauce.
 Reserve the rest for topping the sauce.
 (You can make and refrigerate this Remoulade sauce up to 2 days ahead.)

 - Heat the oil in a large cast iron skillet until your fry thermometer reads 350 degrees F.

-- Use a large knife to cut the Creole tomato or tomatoes into ¼-inch slices.
+- Use a large knife to cut the tomatoes into ¼-inch slices.

 - Line three shallow bowls along your counter next to the stove.
-Fill the first with the cassava flour, the second with the beaten egg, hot sauce and milk, and the third with the seasoned gluten free bread crumbs.
+Fill the first with the cassava flour, the second with a stirred beaten egg, hot sauce and milk mixture, and the third with the seasoned gluten free bread crumbs.

-- Dredge Creole tomato slices in the cassava flour, then the egg wash, then the seasoned bread crumbs.
+- Dredge the tomato slices in the cassava flour, then the egg wash, then the seasoned bread crumbs.

 - Fry a few slices at a time, for about 2 minutes on each side, then flip and fry for another 1 to 2 minutes.
 (If the tomatoes are mushy and cave when you try to flip them, just use your frying spatula to submerge them in the oil for 30 seconds to 1 minute after you're sure the bottom is cooked through.)